tomyaacov/BPpyEvaluation/README.md

 mvn clean compile exec:java -Dexec.args="dining_philosophers 3 true true"
 ```

-The data in Table 3 concerning BPjs can be obtained by running scripts `scripts/bounded.sh` and `scripts/unbounded.sh`  (**this may take multiple days and may require additional resources**).
+The data in Table 3 concerning BPjs can be obtained by running scripts (**this may take multiple days and may require additional resources**):
+* `scripts/bounded.sh` - the script will create a csv file `run_all_bpjs_bounded_output.csv` with the results of the time and memory of BPjs's bounded model checking.
+* `scripts/unbounded.sh` - the script will create a csv file `run_all_bpjs_unbounded_output.csv` with the results of the time and memory of BPjs's unbounded model checking.

 #### Probabilistic Model Checking (Section 5)